 When the value of an asset you have already bought becomes worth less than what you initially paid.

-The amount of profit remaining after deductions such as tax have been made.
+The amount of profit remaining after all deductions such as cost of goods sold, overheads, variable costs and tax have been made.

-A way of measuring investment trusts.
-Take the total number of its assets minus its liabilities.
+Take the total value of a businesses assets less its liabilities.

-This is a director who helps the company and offers an independent view on strategies and performance but is not actively involved in the day-to-day running.
+This is a director who helps a company and offers an independent view on strategies and performance but is not actively involved in the day-to-day running.